-- (1) No person other than a person specifically authorized thereto by the municipality in writing shall reconnect, attempt to reconnect or cause or permit to be reconnected to the supply mains or service connection any electrical installation or installations which has or have been disconnected by the municipality. - (2) Where the supply of electricity that has previously been disconnected is found to have been reconnected, the consumer using the supply of electricity shall be liable for all tariffs for electricity consumed between the date of disconnection and the date the electricity supply was found to be reconnected and any other tariff raised in this regard.
-Furthermore, the municipality reserves the right to remove part or all of the supply equipment until such time as payment has been received in full.
-In addition, the consumer will be responsible for all the costs associated with the reinstatement of such supply equipment.
+- (1) No person other than a person authorised thereto by the municipality in writing shall reconnect, attempt to re-connect or cause or permit to be re-connected to the supply mains or service connection any electrical installation or installations which has or have been disconnected by the municipality. - (2) Where the supply of electricity that has previously been disconnected is found to have been reconnected, the consumer using the supply of electricity shall be liable for all tariffs for electricity consumed between the date of disconnection and the date the electricity supply was found to be reconnected and any other tariff raised in this regard. - (3) Furthermore, the municipality reserves the right to remove part or all of the supply equipment until such time as payment has been received in full and in addition, the consumer will be responsible for all the costs associated with the reinstatement of such supply equipment.